jeremysb1/focustime/README.md

 # My First Mobile App

-I am teaching myself React Native by making a series of mobile apps.
+I am teaching myself React Native by making various mobile apps.

-The first is focus time, a pomodoro timer.
+The first is a pomodoro timer.

 Technologies used include JavaScript, React Native, and Expo.